Sichuan China TEFL Internship

 - In most cases at least 2 foreign teachers per school

-- All placements are with schools in Sichuan province
+- Majority of placements are with schools in Sichuan province

-- Schools assign a liaison to assist interns
+- Schools assign a liaison to assist teachers

-- 15 hours of face to face teaching per week
+- Maximum 15 hours of face to face teaching per week

-How does the Teach & Learn China Internship work?
+How does the Teach & Discover China Program work?